 Attorney Collins has successfully obtained verdicts or public settlements on behalf of clients ranging from a $10 Million settlement for a young girl badly burned in a school fire, a 2008 verdict of $379,000 (including interest and costs) for a 22 year old woman injured in an automobile collision, a recent $225,000 settlement for an individual wrongfully deprived of 401k funds and a $1 million judgment for a victim of sexual abuse.
 Disclaimer: Of course, past results are no indication as to the value or results likely to be obtained in any present and future claims.

-John A. Collins, III has been recognized by his peers by inclusion in Connecticut and New England Super Lawyers 2012, 2011, 2010, 2007, 2006 in the field of Personal Injury, Products Liability and Criminal Defense.
+John A. Collins, III has been recognized by his peers by inclusion in the Best Lawyers in America 2012-2015, and the Connecticut and New England Super Lawyers 2014-2010, 2007, 2006 in the field of Personal Injury, Products Liability and Criminal Defense.
 “In selecting attorneys for Super Lawyers, Law & Politics employs a rigorous, multiphase process.
 Peer nominations and evaluations are combined with third party research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made on an annual, state-by-state basis.
 The final published list represents no more than 5 percent of the lawyers in the state.”
 Super Lawyers Selection Process: http://www.superlawyers.com/about/selection_process.html

 The Connecticut Bar Foundation honored Attorney John A. Collins, III in 2005 with its selection of Attorney Collins as a Life fellow.
 "Selection as a fellow requires demonstrated superior legal ability and devotion to the welfare of the community, state and nation, as well as to the advancement of the legal foundation".
 Source: Connecticut Bar Foundation.